minhqdao/Basicade/README.md

 Basicade was designed and built with assistance from several Large Language Models:

-- **Architecture & Planning:** Early setup, design planning, and strategy were assisted by ChatGPT and Gemini.
+- **Architecture & Planning:** Early setup, design planning, and strategy were assisted by ChatGPT.
-- **Execution & Integration:** Core implementation—including WebAssembly compilation/packaging, catalog management, game wiring, testing, and deployment workflows—was developed in collaboration with Codex/ChatGPT and OpenCode models.
+- **Execution & Integration:** Core implementation—including WebAssembly compilation/packaging, catalog management, game wiring, testing, and deployment workflows—was developed in collaboration with Codex and ChatGPT 5.6.

 ## License and Sources